 While that’s not everything, it really reflects a deep, inner core.

 At the end of the day, your mission – why you exist – is the soul of your company.

 And it’s your unique twist that will help you put a dent in the universe.

-How To Apply Hit Refresh to Help You Lead Your Digital Transformation
+How To Apply Hit Refresh as a Strategic Digital Transformation Framework

 With this simple frame, I could easily guide any CEO or company through their strategy for Digital Transformation.